 \subsection{Efficiency Evaluation}

-In Table~\ref{tab:latency}, we record the algorithm inference runtime for all the methods to evaluate their efficiency.
-Through analyzing the inference runtime of different methods, we have the following key observations:
+Table~\ref{tab:latency} reports the algorithm inference runtime for all the methods to evaluate their efficiency.
+Through analyzing the inference runtime of different methods, we make the following observations:

-\textbf{(1)} We can observe that our MAAdvisor's algorithm runtime outperforms the prompt-based baseline LLMIdxAdvis in most of the settings.
-The reason is that with the multi-agent pipeline, our method’s only time overheads come from invoking the LLM API and refreshing column candidates, whereas LLMIdxAdvis faces an efficiency bottleneck due to the added cost of identifying the best demonstrations for each selection.
+\textbf{(1)} \textbf{AMAZe's runtime outperforms the prompt-based baseline LLMIdxAdvis in most of the settings}.
+The reason is that with the multi-agent pipeline, our method’s main computational overhead comes from invoking the LLM API and updating column candidates, whereas LLMIdxAdvis faces an efficiency bottleneck due to the added cost of identifying the best demonstrations for each selection.
 In addition, LLMIdxAdvis suffers from high latency during its demonstration construction stage.
-It is reported that 17 hours and \$90 are taken to collect the demonstrations~\cite{llmidxadvis}.
-It is also important to note that LLMIdxAdvis' time cost, given increasing storage budgets, does not change a lot since they call the same demonstration match algorithm.
-In contrast, our MAAdvisor's algorithm runtime may increase as the budget increases.
+17 hours and \$90 are reported to be taken to collect the demonstrations~\cite{llmidxadvis}.
+It is also note-worthy that LLMIdxAdvis' time cost, given increasing storage budgets, does not change a lot since they call the same demonstration match algorithm.
+In contrast, AMAZe's runtime may increase as the budget increases.
 It is because our index recommendation is storage-aware.
-The more budget given, the more local agents are planned by the planning agent.
-However, MAAdvisor's time cost under the largest 50\% budget is still lower than LLMIdxAdvis.
+The more budget given, the more low-level agents are planned by the planning agent.
+However, AMAZe's time cost under the largest 50\% budget is still lower than LLMIdxAdvis.

 \textbf{(2)} The learning-based methods have significantly faster inference time compared to the other methods.
 The reason is that the learning-based methods only need to call the trained models with low latency during inference.
 However, in a zero-shot situation, the training time of the learned models shall also be considered as part of the algorithm latency.
 As an example, SWIRL's training times for the TPC-H, TPC-DS, and JOB datasets are 1226.136, 3373.32, and 3635.00 seconds, respectively.
-In addition, both learned methods require an initial training set of data collected from the database, which is difficult to acquire in a zero-shot.
+In addition, both learned methods require an initial training set of data collected from the database, which is difficult to acquire in a zero-shot setting.